Sirius-AI-dev/unirender/README.md

 ---

-## What is UniRender

-UniRender is a compact JavaScript library that provides full rendering and business logic for Web and mobile applications using a special configuration in JSON format.

-This approach significantly simplifies project development (especially complex ones) by removing two layers:
-*   Frontend business logic
-*   API layer for interaction between frontend and backend

-Currently, the VUE framework is supported for rendering, with components from the PrimeVUE package.
-Custom components can be added as needed.

-The modular architecture of the project allows for easy addition of new components and new frameworks (React, React Native, etc.).
-Contributors are welcome to participate in the project's development.

 ## How it Works

-1. Upon the first visit to the site, `index.html`, which is only 400 bytes in size, is loaded.
-This file loads the `unirender.js` library and specifies the API URL for backend interaction.
+1. Upon the first visit to the site, `index.html`, which is **only 400 bytes** in size, is loaded.
+This file loads the `unirender.js` library and specifies the **unified API URL** for backend interaction.

 2. UniRender immediately sends a request to the API URL, along with referer, user-agent, and other session attributes.

-3. In response, the backend sends a **UniRender config**, containing a flat list of all elements, their structural placement, attribute values, and necessary methods for events that are handled on that page.
+3. In response, the backend sends a [**UniRender config**](#unirender-config-format-detailed), containing a flat list of all [elements](#element), their structural placement, attribute values, and necessary methods for events that are handled on that page.

-4. UniRender processes the received UniRender config, unpacks keys into Storage, and initiates rendering using VUE (or another framework). **Important: all components must be reactive.**
+4. UniRender processes the received [UniRender config](#unirender-config-format-detailed), unpacks keys into [Storage](#structure-of-storage), and initiates rendering using VUE (or another framework). **Important: all components must be reactive.**

-5. When an event is triggered, UniRender executes the specified JavaScript code for the event, or it executes the UniRender function `window.uni.switch()`, which collects the necessary keys from Storage and calls the API URL.
+5. When an event is triggered, UniRender executes the specified JavaScript code for the event, or it executes the UniRender function [`window.uni.switch()`](#function-windowuniswitch), which collects the necessary keys from [Storage](#structure-of-storage) and calls the API URL.

-6. In response, the backend sends a new UniRender config, containing keys only for the elements that need to be updated (or added), along with new attribute values.
+6. In response, the backend sends a new [UniRender config](#unirender-config-format-detailed), containing keys only for the [elements](#element) that need to be updated (or added), along with new attribute values.
 Typically, this involves only a few dozen elements.

-7. UniRender processes the received UniRender config and unpacks the keys into Storage.
+7. UniRender processes the received [UniRender config](#unirender-config-format-detailed) and unpacks the keys into [Storage](#structure-of-storage).
 Since all components are reactive, the data is immediately updated on the web page.

 Thus, all project business logic is moved to the backend.
 This is known as the **Backend-Driven approach**.